EdwardMo1127/Algorithms-Exploration/README.md

 For the Pyraminx, I used the Layer by Layer method.
 Firstly, I make sure that all the points match up with the correct middle pieces.
 Then, I am able to solve for one side without the use of algorithms.
 Although algorithms are extremely useful, they can be difficult and tedious to memorize so I try to use the least amount of them as possible.
 After one side is solved and all the center pieces are on the correct face, I look around the Pyraminx to see how many edge pieces are in the wrong spots.

-If there are three incorrect edge pieces, I place the solved face down and use the following algorithm: L’ U L U L’ U L I use this algorithm until the Pyraminx is either solved or only two edge pieces are in the wrong spots.
+- If there are three incorrect edge pieces, I place the solved face down and use the following algorithm: *L’ U L U L’ U L*<br/>
+I use this algorithm until the Pyraminx is either solved or only two edge pieces are in the wrong spots.
 When there are only two incorrect edge pieces, move on to the next algorithm.

-If there are two incorrect edge pieces, I place the solved face down and use the following algorithm: R’ L R L’ U L’ U’ L After using this algorithm once, the Pyraminx should be solved.
+- If there are two incorrect edge pieces, I place the solved face down and use the following algorithm: *R’ L R L’ U L’ U’ L*<br/>
+After using this algorithm once, the Pyraminx should be solved.

 [![pyraminx](https://i.ytimg.com/vi/2H0FUvaaUsI/maxresdefault.jpg)](https://www.youtube.com/watch?v=2H0FUvaaUsI)